Avoiding common scams

 - Someone asks for personal information.
-Scammers often ask for personal information like an account number or social security number.
+Scammers often ask for personal information like your account number or Social Security number.

 - Someone tells you to “act fast.”
 Scammers often pressure you to act quickly.
 Scammers may also ask you to keep secrets.

 To avoid being scammed, you should:

 - Be suspicious.
 If an offer seems too good to be true, it probably is.
 Be wary of anyone who contacts you with offers that you do not expect.
 Don’t be afraid to ask questions and point out when something isn’t making sense.
 Only give money and information to people you trust.
 If you’re not comfortable, you can always stop the conversation.

 - Do research.
 To research an offer from a company, visit their official website or call their official number from the phone book.
 Research contractors by checking with the Ohio Attorney General’s Office and Better Business Bureau.
 If someone contacts you unexpectedly claiming to be a loved one, double-check the story.
 For example, if someone claims to be your grandchild, contact someone else in your family to verify the emergency.